logo

 - Long-term reputational damage

-Pro Tip: Conduct regular audits of your vendors and data handling practices to ensure compliance across all touchpoints.
+Conduct regular audits of your vendors and data handling practices to ensure compliance across all touchpoints.

 Why You Can’t Afford to Ignore the DPDP Act